-- 1) A sustainability profile that is higher than its benchmark's sustainability profile. - 2) A lower Weighted Average Carbon Intensity (WACI) than the reference benchmark.
+• A sustainability profile that is higher than its benchmark's sustainability profile.

 The benchmark is a broad market index which does not assess or include constituents according to environmental and/or social characteristics and therefore is not intended to be consistent with the characteristics promoted by the financial product.
 No ESG reference benchmark has been designated for the purpose of attaining the characteristics promoted by the financial product.